Quantum Non-Linear Bandit Optimization: Theoretical Analysis

-\end{theorem} \begin{remark} Note $d_w$ is the dimension of parameters in $f_\vw$, which is \emph{not} necessarily related to the input dimension $d_x$ of $f_0$, therefore, our regret bound is input dimension-free.
-It solely depends on the complexity of user's parametric function, which can be linear or quadratic functions, or even deep neural networks.
-When $f_\vw$ is chosen to be a linear function, our algorithm reduces back to the linear bandit setting in QLinUCB \citep{WZL+23}.
-Compared with Q-GP-UCB \citep{DLV+23} and QMCKernelUCB \citep{hikimaquantum}, our algorithm takes a different technical route, avoiding limitations, e.g., the curse of dimensionality, induced by kernels.
+Now we present the cumulative regret bound of our proposed Q-NLB-UCB algorithm. \begin{theorem}[Cumulative regret bound of Q-NLB-UCB] Suppose Assumptions \ref{asm:real}, \ref{asm:bounded}, and \ref{asm:loss} hold.
+There is an absolute value $C$ such that after $\tilde{O}(T_0)$ iterations in Step 1 of \Cref{alg:q_go_ucb} where $T_0$ satisfies $T^2_0 \geq C d_\vw \iota \max\left\{ \frac{\mu^{\gamma/(2-\gamma)}}{\tau^{2/(2-\gamma)}}, \frac{2C^2_g}{\mu c^2} \right\}$ with $\iota$ denoting a logarithmic term depending on $T_0, C_h, 1/\delta$.
+Then Algorithm \ref{alg:q_go_ucb} with parameters $T_0=\sqrt{T}, \lambda=T$ satisfies that with probability at least $1-\delta$, $R_T = O\big(d_w^2 \log^\frac{3}{2}(T) \log (d_w \log (T))\big)$. \end{theorem} \begin{remark} Note $d_w$ is the parameter complexity of $f_\vw$, which is \emph{not} necessarily related to the input dimension $d_x$ of $f_0$, therefore, our regret bound is {input dimension-free}.
+In practice, $d_w$ can be smaller or larger than $d_x$ since $d_w$ solely depends on the users' choice of parametric functions, which can be linear or quadratic functions, or even deep neural networks.
+When $f_\vw$ is chosen to be a linear function, our algorithm reduces back to the linear bandits as in QLinUCB \citep{WZL+23}.
+Compared with Q-GP-UCB \citep{DLV+23} and QMCKernelUCB \citep{hikimaquantum}, our algorithm takes a different technical route to successfully avoid the curse of dimensionality limitation.
 Moreover, our bound is at the $\log^\frac{3}{2}(T)\log\log T$ rate, which is also faster than classical lower bound $\Omega(\sqrt{T})$, showing the power of quantum computing. \end{remark} \begin{remark} The choices of $T_0=\sqrt{T},\lambda=T$ require careful analyses among quantum regression oracle, regret analysis, and confidence analysis. $T_0$ cannot be chosen too large to enforce a large $T$ and it cannot be chosen too small to break the property of $\hat{\vw}_0$ in Eq. \eqref{eq:w0}.
 The choice of $\lambda$ is obtained by balancing between different terms in regret analysis to ensure a $\mathrm{poly} \log T$-style bound. \end{remark}